I began blogging on myspace on politics, history, and economics. I continue this here.

 Fascism is a political philosophy, movement, or regime that exalts nation and often race above the individual and that stands for a centralized autocratic government headed by a dictatorial leader, severe economic and social regimentation, and forcible suppression of opposition.
-Author of Fascists, Michael Mann says fascists embrace the nation-state.
+Michael Mann, the author of Fascists, says fascists embrace the nation-state.
 Racial homogeneity is the basis of the nation where the people rule and such rule may entail the violent exclusion of minority ethnic groups up to ethnic cleansing or genocide.
 More powerful modern states accompany fascism as they become governed by authoritarian regimes than cleanse minorities and opponents from the nation.
-The violent purification of the the fascist state comes from above and below.
+The violent purification of the fascist state comes from above and below.
 Radical paramilitary movements or citizen armies serve their fascist nations.
-Sources of power making fascism possible are ideological, economic, military, and political.
+Sources of power that make fascism possible are ideological, economic, military, and political.
 Fascism, says Mann, is the pursuit of a transcendent and cleansing nation-statism through paramilitarism.

 Author George L. Mosse found fascism in the specious ideal of popular sovereignty as expressed by the Enlightenment philosopher Rousseau whereby the leader expressed the “general will” of the people and manifested a new secular religion, that is, social control over the masses through official ceremonies. festivals, and imagery.
 Totalitarianism began in the modern era with the French Revolution.
 Rousseau’s “general will” was an exaltation of the people bent by the Jacobins into a dictatorship in which the people worshiped themselves through public festivals and symbols, “the goddess of reason.”

 The Development of Fascist Ideology